UPDATED: JULY 05, 2023 | 3 MIN READ

 Cheapest student health insurance plan with high out-of-pocket maximums

-If you’re in good health, it’s best to enroll in a low-cost plan with a high out-of-pocket maximum.
+If you’re in good health, enrolling in a low-cost plan with a high out-of-pocket maximum is best.
 The Bronze 60 HMO by L.A.
-Care Health Plan is California’s cheapest health insurance plan.
+Care Health Plan is California’s cheapest health insurance.

 Cheapest student health insurance plan with an HSA option

-Another health insurance alternative is a health savings account (HSA) plan, as it lets you build tax-free savings for health-related expenses.
+Another health insurance alternative is a health savings account (HSA) plan, which lets you build tax-free savings for health-related expenses.
 The cheapest plan with an HSA option in California is the Bronze 60 HDHP EnhancedCare PPO by Health Net.

 Cheapest HMO/PPO/POS health insurance plans available for students